The Boston Terrier is a small breed, commonly kept as a companion or lap dog.

 Originating in the United States, the Boston weighs up to 25 lbs and usually lives for about 11 years.

-Boston Terriers have a low maintenance coat, but a fairly high chance of having health problems.
+Boston Terriers have a low maintenance short coat, but a fairly high chance of having health problems.

 This dapper little pup in his black and white tuxedo has been a favorite companion animal for years.